home-assistant/home-assistant.io/source/_components/google_assistant.markdown

   description: Your Homegraph API key (for the `google_assistant.request_sync` service)
   required: false
   type: string
-expose_by_default: (Changed in 0.84.
-Will not sync devices if set to false)
+expose_by_default:
-  description: "Expose devices in all supported domains by default.
+  description: "(Changed in 0.84.
+Will not sync devices if set to false) - Expose devices in all supported domains by default.
 If `exposed_domains` domains is set, only these domains are exposed by default.
 If `expose_by_default` is set to false, devices have to be manually exposed in `entity_config`."
   required: false
   default: true
   type: boolean